sam-kenney/surrealdb-python/README.md

 This library includes a `SurrealDB` class that can be used to interact with the SurrealDB server.

 ### `SurrealDB`
 The `SurrealDB` class is the main class for interacting with the SurrealDB server.
+Additionally, `AsyncSurrealDB`, uses the same API as `SurrealDB`, but uses `httpx.AsyncClient` instead of `httpx.Client`.
+This is useful for asynchronous applications.

-It can be instantiated with the following arguments:
+Both classes can be instantiated with the following arguments:

 - `username` (str): The username to use when connecting to the server.
 - `password` (str): The password to use when connecting to the server.